Jobs at Travel Portland

 - Ability to travel independently via commercial transportation

-- Ability to attend approximately 1 tradeshow, convention, or sales trip per year
+- Ability to attend approximately 8-10 tradeshows, conventions or sales trips per year

 Physical Demands / Work Environment:

 General office environment: Majority of work is completed in a general office environment with exposure to moderate levels of noise in a well-lit, well-ventilated and moderately paced environment.
-Continuously required to sit, see and/or respond to visual cues, hear and/or respond to verbal/audio cues, perform repetitive motions of hands and wrists, and read computer screen.
-Occasionally required to walk for extended periods of time, reach with hands and arms, and rarely required to stand, climb, balance, stoop, kneel, crouch, crawl, twist, or bend.
-Frequently required to lift, push, pull and/or carry objects up to 10 pounds.
-Rarely required to lift, push, pull and/or carry objects up to 25 pounds.
+Continuously required to see and/or respond to visual cues, hear and/or respond to verbal/audio cues.
+Frequently required to walk, sit, and perform repetitive motions of hands and wrists.
+Occasionally required to stand, climb, balance, stoop, kneel, crouch, crawl, twist, bend, or reach with hands and arms.
+Continuously required to lift, push, pull and/or carry objects up to 10 pounds; frequently required to lift, push, pull and/or carry objects up to 25 pounds; rarely required to lift, push, pull and/or carry objects up to 50 pounds.

 Rarely required to work near moving mechanical parts or be exposed to outdoor weather conditions.